Chapter 5.10

 5.10.120 Violations—Penalties.

-(a) An infraction of any provision of this chapter shall constitute a civil violation subjecting each offender to a civil penalty not to exceed three hundred dollars per occurrence plus any surcharge required to be imposed by AS 12.55.039.
-Each day of an infraction shall constitute a separate offense.
+A person who violates any provision of this chapter is guilty of an infraction and upon conviction shall be fined in the amount set forth in NCO Section 1.20.040, or if no fine is there established an amount not to exceed three hundred dollars, plus any surcharge required to be imposed by AS 12.55.039.
+Each day an infraction occurs shall constitute a separate offense.
+(Ord.
+O-14-01-02 § 9, 2014)